pfucile/raven/README.md

 sudo chmod +x target_term
 ```

-### Editing RAVEN file(src/raven_code.cpp) according to the specifications of the robot
+### Editing RAVEN file(ws_moveit/src/raven/src/raven_code.cpp) according to the specifications of the robot
   * Edit the " path_to_file" according to your folder structure
   * Change the PLANNING_GROUP to the group name used in moveit
   * Set the FollowJointTrajectoryAction topic based on the rostopics being published by the robot
-  * Change tcp_frame to the name if the end-effector of the robot
+  * Change tcp_frame to the name of the end-effector of the robot
-  * Change base_farame to the name of the base link of the robot
+  * Change world_frame to the name of the base link of the robot
-  * Change the end-effector in position_publisher and sub_plotter
+Also, change the end-effector name in position_publisher.py and sub_plotter.py also

 ## Instructions for making a Gcode for RAVEN